Summer Pet Safety: Beware of Foxtails!

 Foxtails, or grass awns, are notorious for their sharp, barbed seeds that can latch on and work their way into any part of your pet.
 The most common areas we see foxtails on pets are on their paws, mouths, ears, eyes, and genital area.

 The danger of foxtails goes beyond simple irritation.
 Foxtails don't break down inside the body.
-Instead, they migrate further into your pet leading to infections, abscesses, and respiratory problems if inhaled.
+Instead, they migrate further into your pet, leading to infections, abscesses, and respiratory problems if inhaled.
 We've even seen them make their way into the brain or lungs.
-Meet Kensley, a patient who had grass awns in her lungs.
+Kensley experienced this firsthand after grass awns were found in her lungs.

 Beware of Foxtail Infographic